 The issue they haven’t resolved is how much of an investment they think they are worth.
 The investments I made were all at times when I didn’t have spare cash (I was employed full time, but whilst the pay was okay, I had serious outgoings).
 My degree meant no holidays, no eating out, no treats.
 It was during this time, through necessity, that I discovered the marvellously good quality clothes you can find in charity shops.
 But I knew I had to “speculate to accumulate” - and I still do.

 If you want to develop and grow personally or in your business, there are times you have to pay for the training, seminars, coaching, memberships, expertise, etc.

 So, how much are you and your goals worth?

-If this has struck a chord with you and you want to find out if an investment in coaching will support you, book for a Light the Blue Touchpaper session.
+If this has struck a chord with you and you want to find out if an investment in coaching will support you, check out how we could work together and get in touch.